1. /

 Advantages of Studying a Language Abroad in Barcelona

 When looking into taking a language course abroad, there are some benefits that stand out.
 You get to travel.
 You get to make new friends.
 You get to appreciate the culture.
-While all of that is certainly true, learning Spanish in Barcelona with the Expanish had some advantages that I was not expecting at all.
+While all of that is certainly true, studying in Barcelona with the Expanish had some advantages that I was not expecting at all.

 5 Key Benefits Of An Internship Abroad